ppieczul/entangled-trios/README.md

 python trios.py [input.xlsx] [output.xlsx]
 ```
 ### Input
-The input Excel file should contain a sheet named `People`.
-On that sheet, each row should contain one person
+The input Excel file should contain a sheet named `People` (see [example file](examples/entangled-trios.xlsx)).
-to be processed.
+On that sheet, each row should contain one person to be processed.

 Person's name should be entered into a column called `Full Name`.